elixir-lang/elixir/CODE_OF_CONDUCT.md

 Other Elixir activities (such as conferences, meetups, and unofficial forums) are encouraged to adopt this Code of Conduct.
 Such groups must provide their own contact information.

-Project maintainers may remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
+Project maintainers may block, remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing: elixir-lang-conduct@googlegroups.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances. **All reports will be kept confidential**.